derekthinks/react-skeletor-test/README.md

 - `yarn start` will run the project in development mode (requires Kinetic Request CE to be running)

-- `yarn start -- --host 0.0.0.0 --public HOSTNAME` will run in development mode like the command above but the server will be accessible to other machines.
+- `yarn start -- --host 0.0.0.0 --public HOSTNAME:PORT` will run in development
+  mode like the command above but the server will be accessible to other machines.
   The HOSTNAME provided should be the intended hostname used in the browser when connecting to the application.
+The PORT number provided should be the port that the development server is configured to use in the config.js file.

 - `yarn run build` will build the project in "production" mode (this will create a *dist* directory with all of the static files necessary to deploy the